 What do others think?

 Opinions are divided, but lean toward positive.
 People are enthusiastic about the endless customizability and the fact that you have everything in one place.
-The minimalist design gets many compliments – it just looks good.
+The minimalist design gets a lot of compliments – it just looks good.

 The database functionality is often mentioned as a game changer.
 Especially people switching from separate tools (Trello for projects, Google Docs for notes, Airtable for databases) appreciate being able to combine everything.